 - 1. Textbooks are provided for use by students and remain the property of the Sacramento City Unified School District.
 Students are responsible for returning textbooks checked out in their name in good condition, with no more wear and tear than usually results from normal use.
 (SCUSD BP 6161.2) - 2.
 Each student is responsible for all text and library books checked out under his/her name and are subject to fines if books are lost or damaged.
 Students or parents/guardians are responsible for the current replacement cost of the materials.
 (SCUSD BP 6161.2 and CA Education Code 48904) - 3.
 Payment can be made by cashier's check, money order or cash.
 Cashier checks for lost or severely damaged books are made out to Sacramento City Unified School District.
 If the book(s) are later found (within 9 months) and returned, a refund check will be issued by the district.
 A receipt must be presented in order to receive a refund. - 4.
-Fines may be waived in instances of unusual circumstances at the discretion of the principal, his/her designee or the district.
-Or, students may complete service hours in lieu of cash payment for damaged or lost textbooks. - 5.
+Fines may be waived in instances of unusual circumstances at the discretion of the principal, his/her designee, or the district. - 5.
 When materials are damaged but still usable the student will be charged as follows:

 Damages Cost

 Torn pages, ink or pencil \$1.00 per

 marks page

-Damaged cover 25% of the cost of the
+Damaged cover 25% of the

-cost of the
+- cost of the

 book

 Damages that prevent re- Full cost of

 issuing books (including mold the book

 or mildew or obscenities -

 drawn or written)

 Missing bar codes \$5.00

-- All text and library books must be returned by students at the end of every school year.
+All text and library books must be returned by students at the end of every school year.
 If not, the district may withhold the student's grades, diploma, and transcripts until restitution is made or an agreement is reached with the site administration.
 (CA Education Code 48904).
 The student may also be denied participation in school privileges or commencement activities.
-(SCUSD BP 6161.2) - 7.
-All student textbooks must be covered at all times.
+(SCUSD BP 6161.2) All student textbooks must be covered at all times.
 Avoid adhesive covers as they ruin the book.
-The uniquely decorated brown paper bag cover is probably the best cover around!
+The brown paper bag cover is the best cover around!